 1st YMCA founded by 22-year-old George William in Industrialized London, a place of turmoil and despair.
 The Y offered something unique for its time - the organization's drive to meet social need in the community was compelling and it's openness to members crossed the rigid lines separating English social class.

 The YMCA of Martha’s Vineyard is dedicated to improving the quality of life for children, individuals, and families on the Island by helping our community members realize their fullest potential through the development of body, mind and spirit.

 Living on Martha's Vineyard.

 Living a healthy lifestyle through our health and wellness programs that help with rehabilitation, social interaction, fitness and health year-round with friends.

-Participating in healthy programs for individuals of all ages and families.
+Participating in our healthy programs for individuals of all ages and families.

 Receiving financial assistance in Summer Camp and After School programs.